Mago281/Matplotlib-Project/README.md

 ---

-**Tools**
+**Tools Utilized**

-I will be using Jupyter Notebook/Python, Pandas in Python, Matplotlib and scipy to display data for my pharmaceutical company.
+For this project, I leveraged Jupyter Notebook/Python, Pandas, Matplotlib, and Scipy to present data effectively for Pymaceuticals.

 ---

 **Project Steps**

-*Step 1:	Prepare the data*
+*Step 1:	Data Preparation*

-Two data sets were provided in Excel format, one showed the metadata for each mouse and the other showed the study results.

-Looking for Duplicates:	Identified and extracted data for Mouse g989 as it had duplicate entries.
+Upon receiving two Excel datasets—one containing metadata for each mouse and the other showcasing the study results—I meticulously checked for duplicates.
+Upon identification, data for Mouse g989 was extracted due to duplicate entries.

 ---

-*Step 2:	Generate summary statistics*
+*Step 2:	Summary Statistics Generation*

-I generated a summary statistics table of mean, median, variance, standard deviation, and SEM of the tumor volume for each regimen.
+I generated a comprehensive summary statistics table, including mean, median, variance, standard deviation, and SEM of tumor volume for each treatment regimen.

 ![image](https://github.com/Mago281/matplotlib-challenge/assets/131424690/a5ebf0c4-170e-425f-9f63-b058410f8769)

 ---

-*Step 3:	Create bar charts and pie charts*
+*Step 3:	Bar and Pie Charts Creation*

+I created bar charts to illustrate the total number of rows (Mouse ID/Timepoints) for each drug regimen and pie charts showcasing the distribution of female versus male mice.

 Bar Chart - Generated a bar plot showing the total number of rows (Mouse ID/Timepoints) for each drug regimen using Pandas.
 This showed the total number of timepoints for all mice tested for each drug regimen.